The Transportation Commission is designated in law as the State Tolling Authority and sets toll rates and policies for all state highways and bridges.

 For more information on tolling operations or to find out how to set up an electronic toll account, please visit the Washington State Department of Transportation toll operations web site at Good To Go!
 Options.
 To learn more about how Electronic Tolling works in Washington State visit Good To Go!

 The Commission has completed several toll-related studies over the years.
-For access to the various reports, please refer to our Studies, Reports and Surveys page.
+Most recently, the Commission was directed in the 2019/21 Transportation Budget to conduct a study to assess possible approaches to offering toll discounts to low-income drivers on the I-405/SR 167 Express Toll Lane (ETL) system.
+For access to the various reports, please refer to the Other Tolling Reports and Studies section on our Studies, Reports and Surveys page.